1_Tension in Scale (fear)

 Updated: Apr 19, 2021

-"So Iain, what genuinely… on the most primitive level, scares the shit out of you?" (actual question from a reader)
+"So Iain, what genuinely… on the most primitive level, scares the hell out of you?
+At least, as a reader."
+(Anna of Kilkenny, Ireland)

 Frankly, that list is long.
 If I get to the core of it, it’s simple.